 You may have been waiting your entire life for this, and you may have an image in mind of what you want your results to look like.
-Some people have brought in pictures from the internet of what they think results should look like.
+Some people have brought in pictures from the internet of what they think their results should look like.
 Others have told us they felt their results didn't look like a "normal woman" or "natural."
 We want you to be happy with your results, but we may not be able to meet 100 percent of your expectations.

-Our surgical technique
+• Our surgical technique

-Our goal is to create natural-appearing and functional female genitalia - the vagina and external parts (vulva).
-We use techniques we believe are as safe as possible to protect your sexual, urinary and bowel function, and look natural.
+Our goal is to create a natural-appearing and functional vulva.
+We use techniques we believe are as safe as possible to protect your sexual, urinary and bowel function.

-How will I know what my results will look like?
+• How will I know what my results will look like?
 This is a complex surgery, and every person has different anatomy.
 Your results will be different from every other person's results.
 No two vulvas are alike, and no one is perfectly symmetrical.
 In our experience, the aesthetic results are highly related to a person's individual anatomy before surgery.
 We would like to match results to what you might expect in your mind's eye.
 But what we can realistically deliver is limited by a person's anatomy and safe surgical techniques.